hackoregon/civic/packages/component-library/stories/README.md

 ## Knobs

-The Knobs addon lets you sets data e and change its values for that component.
+The Knobs addon lets you set data and change its values for that component.
 Knobs are provided for each prop that can be modified in a story.
 See the example stories above.

 This helps during both development and design; the developer can test the props for results and the designer can configure the component for a particular use.